 - From the Cafe also snowshoe rental.

-- Kuusamo Customer Service Karhuntassu situated in Kuusamo centre.
+Kuusamo tourist information (kuusamo.fi) situated in Kuusamo centre.

-- Information on hiking and quidance on Oulanka and hiking destinations surround.
+- Information on hiking and quidance on hiking destinations in Kuusamo area.

 Services Offered by Enterprises and Other Organisations in Oulanka National Park

 Following enterprises and other organisations offer services in the national park.
 They have a cooperation agreement with Metsähallitus and they follow the principles of sustainable nature tourism when operating in national park.

 - In Hautajärvi village Karhunkierroksen luontokeskus (Karhunkierros.fi, in Finnish)

 - In Oulanka Camping (in Finnish, Oulankacamping.fi) there is a kiosk

 - At the visitor centre, Restaurant Ravintola Talonpöytä (talonpoyta.fi), provides its services in the summer season.
 The selection of the restaurant includes lunch, café products and snacks.

 - In Juuma at Basecamp Oulanka (basecampoulanka.fi) there is a kiosk, a restaurant and a café